 Draws on results of formal and informal assessments as well as knowledge of human development and student learning styles to plan learning activities appropriate for the full range of students within a classroom and laboratory.

-Employs appropriate sheltered English or subject matter strategies for English learners.
+Uses effective strategies and techniques for making content accessible to English learners.

+Uses instructional planning, materials, and student engagement approaches that support students of diverse cultural and linguistic backgrounds, strengths, and challenges.

+Demonstrates knowledge of the difference between social, academic and technical language and the importance of this difference in planning.

+Creates and maintains a safe and collaborative learning environment that values diversity and motivates students to meet high standards of conduct, effort and performance.

+Collaborates with families, recognizing the significance of native language and culture to create and implement strategies for supporting student learning and development both at home and at school.

 Plans units of study with clear objectives and relevant measurable outcomes.